We Made a List of Every Time the MCU Straightwashed Its Queer Potential

 Unfortunately that scene was cut.

-Before Carol Danvers was Captain Marvel in the Marvel Cinematic Universe, there was Phyla-Vell in the comics, who bore the same title and developed a relationship with telepathetic human woman Heather Douglas (Moondragon).
+Before Carol Danvers was Captain Marvel in the Marvel Cinematic Universe, there was Phyla-Vell in the comics, who bore the same title and developed a relationship with telepathic human woman Heather Douglas (Moondragon).

-As Captain Marvel was always going to be Carol’s story, this detail could have been a quick and easy — yet still meaningful and rich — background to the legacy of the Captain Marvel character.
+As Captain Marvel was always going to be Carol’s story (portrayed by Brie Larson), this detail could have been a quick and easy — yet still meaningful and rich — background to the legacy of the Captain Marvel character.
+And maybe we’ll still get something similar in the first film’s sequel, The Marvels.

 Potential future representation is undoubtedly exciting, but it’s hard not to feel wary when we’ve seen the MCU straightwash its characters time and time again.
 Only time will tell whether Marvel Studios keeps dropping the ball or makes legitimate strides through meaningful representation.